 Oh God.
 “Did you—” Elizabeth swallowed, horrified.
 “Did you tell him I had a crush on him?”

 “Of course not, sweetheart.”
 Bobbie squeezed Elizabeth’s chilled hand.
-“I would never do something like that.
-I just told him it wasn’t a good idea for you to be known as Jason Morgan’s girlfriend, and he agreed.”
+“I just told him it wasn’t a good idea for you to be known as Jason Morgan’s girlfriend, and he agreed.”

 Elizabeth closed her eyes.
 “You did this the day after Christmas.”
-The day Jason had seemed fine with her, and then had abruptly left the studio and not called her or spoken to her for nearly twenty-four hours.
+The day when everything had seemed fine one moment, and then the next, Jason had been moving out and not speaking to her for nearly twenty-four hours.

 “Yes.
 It’s all right, Elizabeth.
 Jason’s a good man, and I can see how you could get your head turned a bit.
 With you at college now, you’ll meet someone who will make you forget all about this little crush.”
 Bobbie beamed at her, then looked down at the receipts.
 “Oh, damn, I forgot to carry the one.”